Today is the day we celebrate love in all it’s various forms, so I’ll share my favorite things handmade with love.

 I have so much family, friends and cat (yes, one cat) that make my life complete.
 The love they showed me and the Earth helped me find a love that changed my life.
 The love for handmade things.
-I have shared my love of upcycling, but this love is one has been a part of life since I was a child.
+I have shared my love of upcycling, but this love of handmade things has been a part of life since I was a child.

 My dad’s mom would always make these blankets and quilts.
 She also crocheted beautiful and warm scarfs and wraps.
 When she passed away, I got to have her leftover yarn and creations.

 On my mother’s side, everyone has a passion for feeding people.
 Their soul purpose is to feed others and they show love by feeding people.
 When my dad’s mom was too sick to make these things handmade with love, she gave my boyfriend a beautiful blanket.
 It had meant so much to her and though we never talked about it, I think that’s how she expressed her love.
 She wanted to make things to keep people warm.
 I still use her blankets and quilts, and when they are too tattered to use in the original form, I’ll repurpose them, another plus to upcycling.

 Here are two of my favorite quilts made with my grandmother’s love.
 Cheerio enjoying the warmness as he looks out the window:

 On my mother’s side, I come from a long line of crafters and artists.
 My great-grandmother, passed down a love for cooking.
 My grandma, mom and aunt will feed you till you can’t eat anymore, make you do jumping jacks then feed you some more.
 I never leave any of their houses without a bag full of extra food to take home.

 They can also just about build or create anything.
 They all kind of have their areas that they specialize in.
 My great-aunt can build a dresser and chairs from scratch, my grandma can paint, sculpt, crochet, make jewelry, anything you name it and she can do it like no one’s business.